Personalised Medicine with optional placement year

 Personalised Medicine (also known as stratified medicine or precision medicine) is at the cutting edge of a new era in healthcare.

-Personalised Medicine draws on molecular biology, data analytics and clinical practice to streamline healthcare, identifying ‘the right treatment, for the right person, at the right time.
+Personalised Medicine draws on molecular biology, data science and clinical practice to streamline healthcare, identifying ‘the right treatment, for the right person, at the right time.

 By learning how genes, lifestyle and the environment influence disease and affect the success of treatments, we can understand which treatments are best for each patient.
 Personalised Medicine involves discovering biomarkers (such as genes or proteins) that can determine who is at risk of developing a disease, how severe the disease will be and who will respond better to one therapy versus another, revolutionising how quickly patients receive effective treatment and transforming the efficiency of healthcare.